Enterprise-CMCS/managed-care-review/docs/Technologies.md

 To adjust warning levels, ignore certain types of warnings, or create actions (such as button clicks or user login) that happens in test runs reference the [pa11y configuration docs]((https://github.com/pa11y/pa11y#configuration).

+#### pa11y with cypress-audit

+We are running pa11y on every page of our form inside of our Cypress tests using the cypress-audit library.
+This allows us to sign in and fill out the form using Cypress, and only rely on pa11y to scan those pages.
+This is also one place in our app where we have implemented a ratchet in CI.
+The issues present when we started testing with pa11y have been ignored, allowing CI to ensure that we aren't adding new errors in the future.
+Tickets have been filed to address those existing issues.

 ### Todo:

 -   GraphQL